What we know about the Beirut blast - NewsChannel 3-12

 In the hours following the bombing, authorities and humanitarian organizations launched search and rescue efforts.
 The Lebanese President has directed all armed forces to respond to the disaster, and to patrol affected areas for additional security.

+Lebanon has allocated 100 billion Lebanese pounds — which, according to the government rate, is about $66,335,000 — to deal with the effects of the blast, the Levbanese Presidency Twitter account said Wednesday.

-Aid organizations like UNICEF and the Red Cross have teams on the ground assisting authorities, and have put out urgent open calls for blood donations.
+Aid groups like UNICEF and the Red Cross have teams on the ground assisting authorities, and have put out urgent open calls for blood donations.

 Other countries and international organizations quickly stepped in to help, and the United Nations and World Health Organization are working with Lebanese authorities.